LizzyonGit/fruits-hold-em/README.md

 **Fruits hold 'em** is a slot machine game purely based on luck, for gamers and people who want to see how lucky they are today, or just enjoy playing this kind of games, without losing money.

-The fruit images will line up randomly each spin.
-Three spins is one game where you can earn credits or lose them.
-You can hold some fruits so that you can increase your chance to win.
-You start with some credit by default and you can play until your credit is finished or when you click one of the buttons to reset or quit to the home page.
-You can keep track of your credit, how many spins you have left the current game, and how many games you have played.
-At any time, you can trigger a module with the rules about how to play and how you win.
+Click **GO** and the fruit images will line up randomly each spin.
+You get three spins in one round to try to get a winning middle row with three of the same fruits.
+You can hold up to two fruits so that you can increase your chance to win.
+If you win a round, you earn credit.
+You can keep track of your credit, how many spins you have left the current round, and how many rounds you have played.
+You can play until your credit is finished, or when you click one of the buttons **Restart** or **Quit**.
+The button **How to play** triggers a dialog box with the rules of the game.

-In the footer, there are links to social media if you want to know more or follow the game creators.

 ![Screenshot webpages on different devices](docs/screenshots/responsive-website.png)